javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 };
 ```

-There are basically four steps:
+There were basically four steps:

 1. Create a transaction, mention all stores it's going to access, at `(1)`.
 2. Get the store object using `transaction.objectStore(name)`, at `(2)`.
 3. Perform the request to the object store `books.add(book)`, at `(3)`.
-4. ...Handle request success/error `(4)`, make other requests if needed, etc.
+4. ...Handle request success/error `(4)`, then we can make other requests if needed, etc.

 Object stores support two methods to store a value: